Neuromuscular Disorders

 • Adult forms of nemaline myopathy can be more rapidly progressive and may be caused by immune dysregulation. |

 Children with nemaline myopathy usually present with muscle weakness and hypotonia, which in most instances are apparent from the neonatal period or early infancy.
-The most severe (and probably most uncommon) form is that presenting as the fetal akinesia sequence (63).
+The most severe form rarely presents with fetal akinesia sequence (65).

-The severe congenital form of nemaline myopathy manifests at delivery with severe hypotonia, minimal limb movement, and poor respiratory effort.
-Polyhydramnios and decreased fetal movements in pregnancy are common (101).
-Bulbar weakness causes poor feeding and recurrent aspiration.
-Early mortality is common and is usually due to respiratory insufficiency or aspiration pneumonia, although a minority of infants with severe generalized weakness survives long-term (71; 99; 07).
+The severe form of nemaline myopathy manifests at delivery with severe hypotonia, minimal limb movement, and poor respiratory effort.
+Polyhydramnios and decreased fetal movements in pregnancy are common due to early intrauterine disease (105).
+Early mortality is common and is usually due to respiratory insufficiency or aspiration pneumonia, although a minority of infants with severe generalized weakness may survive long-term (72; 103; 07).

-An intermediate form of nemaline myopathy was recognized in prior classification schemes; however, this category was clinically impractical and had no genotype-phenotype correlation, and thus has been combined into the typical form in the current classification system (65).
+An intermediate form of nemaline myopathy was recognized in prior classification schemes; however, this category had no genotype-phenotype correlation, and thus has been combined into the typical congenital form in the current classification system (67).

-The mild or typical congenital form of nemaline myopathy is probably the most common form of this disease and usually presents in the neonatal period or first year of life with hypotonia, weakness, and feeding difficulties.
-Spontaneous antigravity movements are present and respiratory involvement is less prominent.
-Some weakness of the respiratory musculature is usual but may be subclinical or manifest only as frequent lower respiratory tract infections or silent nocturnal hypoventilation.
-A minority of cases presents after one year of age with delay of gross motor milestones, an abnormal waddling gait, or bulbar weakness manifesting as hypernasal speech or swallowing difficulties.
-Weakness is usually proximal at presentation, but late distal involvement in seen in approximately 20% of patients (101).
+The typical congenital form of nemaline myopathy usually presents in the neonatal period or first year of life with hypotonia, weakness, and feeding difficulties.
+Spontaneous limb movements are present, and respiratory involvement is less prominent.
+Respiratory musculature weakness is common but may manifest only as frequent lower respiratory tract infections or silent nocturnal hypoventilation.
+A minority of cases present after 1 year of age with gross motor delay, an abnormal waddling gait, and bulbar weakness manifesting as hypernasal speech or swallowing difficulties.
+Weakness is usually proximal at presentation, but late distal involvement is seen in approximately 20% of patients (105).
 Most patients survive into late childhood and adulthood, with static or slowly progressive weakness, and are able to lead an independent, active life.

-Childhood-onset nemaline myopathy presents with symmetrical distal lower limb weakness in early childhood, or less commonly with slowed limb movements (61; 103).
-Subsequent development of proximal weakness and wasting is associated in some cases, with progressive bulbar involvement and loss of ambulation by the age of 40 years.
+Mild childhood-onset nemaline myopathy presents with symmetrical distal lower limb weakness in early childhood, or less commonly with slowed limb movements (63; 107).
+Subsequent development of proximal weakness and wasting is seen in some cases, with progressive bulbar involvement and loss of ambulation by the age of 40 years.

 In the congenital forms of nemaline myopathy, the face is myopathic and expressionless, the mouth tent-shaped, and the palate high-arched.

 There may be retrognathia or relative micrognathia due to abnormal muscle stresses on the developing mandible.
-The extraocular muscles are usually spared.
-Generally, the finding of external ophthalmoplegia should raise suspicion of mitochondrial disease (31), but ophthalmoplegia has been reported in a form of severe nemaline myopathy associated with recessive RYR1 mutations (54).
+The extraocular muscles are usually spared, except that patients with pathogenic variants in KLHL40 and LMOD3 may have ophthalmoplegia (101; 150).
 Dysarthria and dysphagia are common.
 Bulbar involvement may also be reflected in a hypernasal voice and wasting of the tongue.
-Weakness of the neck flexors causes difficulty in lifting the head against gravity when supine and weakness of the extensors presents as dropped head syndrome while standing.
+Weakness of the neck flexors causes difficulty in lifting the head against gravity when supine and weakness of the neck extensors presents as dropped head syndrome while standing.
 Peripherally, poor muscle bulk is associated with depressed or absent deep tendon reflexes.
 Gross motor milestones are delayed, but most patients are otherwise developmentally normal.

-Respiratory involvement is virtually universal in congenital nemaline myopathy and is frequent in patients with onset in later life.
-In infancy, respiratory and limb weakness are generally similar in degree.
+Respiratory involvement is universal in congenital nemaline myopathy and is frequent in patients with onset in later life.
+In infancy, respiratory and limb weakness are similar in degree.
 Chest deformity may be present at birth or develop with increasing age.
-The variant of nemaline myopathy seen in the North American Amish community is known as “chicken breast disease” because of its frequent association with preterminal pectus carinatum (49).
-In older patients, subclinical restriction of respiratory capacity may develop as a result of respiratory muscle weakness, sleep apnea, poor clearance of secretions, and scoliosis.
-Nocturnal hypoxia places patients at risk of sudden respiratory failure with intercurrent infections (134; 106; 40).
+The variant of nemaline myopathy caused by mutations in TNNT1 in the North American Amish community is known as “chicken breast disease” because of its frequent association with pectus carinatum (50).
+In older patients, subclinical restriction of respiratory capacity may develop because of respiratory muscle weakness, sleep apnea, poor clearance of secretions, and scoliosis.
+Nocturnal hypoxia places patients at risk of sudden respiratory failure with intercurrent infections (140; 111; 41).

-Arthrogryposis is occasionally reported in congenital nemaline myopathy, presumably as a result of decreased movement in utero (13; 101).
-In the Amish form of nemaline myopathy described by Johnston and colleagues, mild congenital contractures of the shoulders and hips progressed over the first few months of life in association with increasing hypotonia and weakness (49).
+Arthrogryposis is occasionally reported in congenital nemaline myopathy, presumably because of decreased movement in utero (13; 105).
+In the Amish form of nemaline myopathy described by Johnston and colleagues, mild congenital contractures of the shoulders and hips progressed over the first few months of life in association with increasing hypotonia and weakness (50).
 Joint hypermobility may be seen in hypotonic infants and children with nemaline myopathy, but development of distal and large-joint contractures, and scoliosis, is common with increasing age.
-The rigid-spine syndrome is occasionally seen (134).
-Other uncommon manifestations include congenital fractures (14; 101), arachnodactyly, and clinodactyly.
+The rigid-spine syndrome is occasionally seen (140).
+Other uncommon manifestations include congenital fractures (14; 105), arachnodactyly, and clinodactyly.

 Prognosis in nemaline myopathy is dependent on the severity of weakness of the respiratory, bulbar, and limb muscles.
-Early mortality is common, most often during the first year of life, and is almost invariably related to respiratory insufficiency.
-Arthrogryposis, neonatal respiratory failure, and failure to achieve early motor milestones are associated with a greater risk of early mortality (101).
-Surviving patients are at risk of recurrent pneumonia, aspiration, and chronic respiratory insufficiency (72; 41; 134).
+Early mortality is common, most often during the first year of life, and is invariably related to respiratory insufficiency.
+Arthrogryposis, neonatal respiratory failure, and failure to achieve early motor milestones are associated with a greater risk of early mortality (105).
+Surviving patients are at risk of recurrent pneumonia, aspiration, and chronic respiratory insufficiency (73; 42; 140).
 Prolonged respiratory insufficiency with chronic hypercarbia may lead to cor pulmonale.
 In such cases, nighttime noninvasive ventilation improves daytime oxygenation and exercise capacity, reduces cor pulmonale and may prolong survival.
 Other complications of nemaline myopathy include failure to thrive, bulbar weakness with dysarthria and speech delay, and orthopedic deformities including contractures and scoliosis (12).

 JB was the first child of nonconsanguineous parents.
 The pregnancy was complicated by mild polyhydramnios.
 He was delivered at term by Cesarean section because of fetal distress, with a birth weight of 3200 gm.
 He required oxygen therapy for the first four days of life and had early difficulty with feeding due to a weak suck.
 Gastroesophageal reflux was identified on a barium swallow.
 Weight gain improved after the early introduction of solids.